Esantos93/Secure_Corporate_Network_Extension_Project/README.md

-# BNSS_Project: Overview
+# Building Networked Systems Security Project: Overview

-This is a project for BNSS course (EP2520) in KTH.
+This is a project for the BNSS course (EP2520) in KTH.
 This repository contains some implementation scripts and code.
+Link to the course [here](https://www.kth.se/student/kurser/kurs/EP2520?l=en)

 # Routers Configuration